Table of contents

 - Centralized analytics: Discover over 250 social media metrics and track your performance

-- Smart reporting: Get reports based on your custom dashboards and pick any metrics you want
+- Smart reporting: Get reports based on your custom dashboards and pick any parameters you want

 - Custom dashboards: Create custom dashboards including metrics of your choice